jasper-zanjani/notes/README.md

 6. **Index** form-based features at the top of the markdown as a concordance.
 ## Automation
 ### Ansible
+**Ansible Tower** is a web-based RESTful API endpoint that provides a GUI frontend to Ansible configuration management.
+On login, Tower presents a dashboard that depicts success and failure of Ansible playbook runs.
+Tower implements RBAC, supporting large teams. [[4](#sources)]
 ### Puppet
 ### Chef
 ## Blockchain
 Blockchain is a database technology that uses hashes to ensure reliability and security of data stored across a network of computers, popularized by BitCoin.
-Records, containing information, are validated and then added to **Blocks**, or hashed containers, which are then concatenated in a **chain** by associating each block with the hash of both of its neighbors.
+Records, containing information, are validated and then added to **Blocks**, or hashed containers, which are then concatenated in a **chain** by associating each block with the hash of both of its neighbors. [[3](#sources)]
+## Bootloaders
+bootloader: software located in the first sector (Master Boot Record) of a HDD, which is read by the BIOS
+- implementing interruptions requires knowledge of Assembler
+- expertise in low-level programming in C
+- Java and C# produce intermediate code, which must be executed by a special virtual machine
+- mixed-code technique requires at least two compilers (one for Assembler and C, another as a linker to join the *.obj files to create a single executable file)
 ## Bots
 ### Discord
 Main procedure: